Chapter 9:

 My mind is a whirlwind, but my body has reached its limit.
 I close my eyes.

-The rustle of the straw, the close hum of Hakota and Elara’s voices, the memory of turquoise light, it all becomes white noise as I enter a dreamless dark sleep.
+The rustle of the straw, the close hum of Hakota and Elara’s voices, the memory of turquoise light, it all becomes a tranquil hiss as I enter a dark sleep.